Doggie Does It

 Like kids, puppies thrive on routine.
 Structure your day around:

-It’s tempting to spend every moment with your new puppy, especially if you’re on vacation—but gradually teaching them to be alone helps prevent separation anxiety down the road.
+While it’s tempting to spend every moment with your new puppy, gradually teaching independence helps prevent separation-related issues later on.

 In Summary: Be puppy prepared!